Perception, Understanding and Reasoning, A Multimodal Benchmark for Video Fake News Detection: Related Work

-Fake News Detection (FND) seeks to evaluate the veracity of news by analyzing a range of characteristics across multiple modalities \cite{wang2024explainable, d2021fake, qi2023fakesv, papadopoulou2019corpus}, including text, images, audio, and video.
-Early research in this field \cite{cao2020exploring, bu2024fakingrecipe} primarily concentrated on extracting discriminative features from textual data.
-For instance, \cite{wei2025cross} proposed a dual-granularity adversarial training approach that integrates document-level and entity-level features \cite{wu2024interpretable, shen2025multi}, enabling models to better adapt to unseen target domains.

-Compared to textual formats, videos inherently convey richer information because they combine multiple data types and complex cross-modal interactions \cite{zong2024unveiling}, \cite{zheng2022mfan}, \cite{wu2023mfir}.
-For example, \cite{qi2023fakesv} demonstrated that integrating video content, user comments, and textual metadata (such as titles) collected from platforms like DouYin and KuaiShou can significantly enhance the effectiveness of fake news verification.
+Fake News Detection (FND) seeks to evaluate the veracity of news by analyzing characteristics across multiple modalities \cite{xu2025triplefact, zhang2025knowledge, guo2025each, wang2024explainable}, including text, images, audio, and video. \cite{zhou2019network}leveraged network-based features and propagation patterns to enhance fake news detection for textual articles.
+Sniffer\cite{qi2024sniffer} leverages MLLMs to provide explainable misinformation detection for image-based news.
+Video news convey richer information\cite{wang2025fakesv, zong2025text, zeng2025imol, wu2023mfir}.\cite{qi2023fakesv} demonstrated that integrating video content, comments, and metadata collected from social media platforms significantly enhance the effectiveness of VFND.